Skip to main content

 If you have never had gum disease and have good oral health, you may only need to visit your dentist every 1 to 2 years for a check-up.

-You may need to visit your dentist more frequently if you have had problems with gum disease in the past.
-At each appointment your dentist will tell you when you need your next appointment.
+You may need to visit your dentist more often if you had problems with gum disease in the past.
+Your dentist will suggest when to have your next visit.

 Complications of gum disease